Rozier, Hornets snap 4-game skid, beat Blazers 109-101 | WTOP

 Carmelo Anthony had six 3-pointers and 24 points for the Trail Blazers (32-24), who played without star Damian Lillard for the second straight game due to a hamstring injury.
 CJ McCollum scored 22 points.

 The Hornets charged to an early lead, building a 43-18 lead in the first quarter behind 17 points on 7-of-8 shooting from Rozier.
+Rozier, despite the focus of the Blazers defense, also had six assists in the quarter, meaning he either scored or assisted on 31 of Charlotte’s 44 first quarter points.

-Charlotte shot 77.3% in the opening quarter with Rozier and Bridges combining to go 6 of 6 from 3-point range.
+As a team, Charlotte shot 77.3% in the opening quarter with Rozier and Bridges combining to go 6 of 6 from 3-point range.

+“Those guys came out firing,” Anthony said of the Hornets.
+“They were locked in.
+They are a scary team.
+They played freely and play spaced out.
+They play with a lot of confidence.
+They play fast paced and you have to match that pace or contain that pace.”

+“Their transitions kind of really set the tone for the quarter and their 3-point shooting set the tone the rest of the way,” Trail Blazers coach Terry Stotts said.

 Rozier, who was 7 of 13 from 3-point range in the game, helped Charlotte push its lead to 27 points in the third quarter.